ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 }
 ```

-In order to fetch the data the GraphQL query is rewritten to the following SQL:
+In order to fetch the data, the GraphQL query is rewritten to the following SQL:

 ```sql
 SELECT "s"."FirstMidName", "s"."Id", "t"."Title", "t"."EnrollmentId", "t"."CourseId"